 |Losing the plot|

-There are two types of co-ownership of a property namely joint tenancy and tenancy in common.
+There are two types of co-ownership of a property:

 With a joint tenancy if:

-- you decide to sell you will receive 50% of the net sale proceeds even if you have made unequal contributions to the purchase price and outgoings
+- you decide to sell you will receive 50% of the net sale proceeds even if you have contributed more to the purchase price and outgoings

-- you pass away your share in the property passes automatically to the survivor who then becomes the sole owner of the property.
-This is irrespective of whether you have made a will.
+- you pass away your share in the property passes to the survivor who then becomes the sole owner of the property.
+This is irrespective of whether or not you have made a will.